 What is the difference between a HAVING clause and a WHERE clause?

-This second category of question gives you a SQL query and asks you a question about it.
+This second category of question gives you an SQL query and asks you a question about it.
 This tests your ability to read, interpret, analyze, and debug code written by others.

-1. Put the clauses in order by how SQL would run them
+Put the clauses in order by how SQL would run them.

 Identify the error and correct it.

 Predict what the query will return.

-4. Explain what problem the query is meant to solve
+Explain what problem the query is meant to solve.

 The questions most commonly associated with the SQL technical screening ask you to solve a given problem by writing out a query in SQL.
 You’ll typically be given one or more tables and asked to write one or more queries to retrieve, edit, or remove data from those tables.